With the season’s first big snowstorms on their way to New England, it’s important to make sure your car is equipped with a winter survival kit.

 - A small shovel.
 A shovel will prove to be really helpful if you get stuck, or if there’s an unexpected storm.
 Otherwise, you’ll have to get resourceful and dig your way out.

 - Extra blankets and other winter layers.
 If you break down in the snow or get stranded in a storm, you likely won’t be able to walk to get help.
 And, depending on the severity of the weather, you might be waiting for roadside assistance for a while.
 You’ll want some extra layers in your car to help you bundle up and keep warm.
 It’s a good idea to stash some water and in your trunk, too.
 Just in case.

-- Emergency reflectors or flares.
+- Emergency reflectors, flares, or a flashlight.
 If you’re stuck in a storm, it’s often difficult for oncoming cars to see you through the snow.
 Having reflectors, flares, or even flashlights on hand will help alert other drivers.